 Here is a list of popular, non-country music places to visit in Nashville:

 - Bicentennial Capitol Mall.
-In this 11-acre park you can experience Tennessee history with a 200-foot granite map of the state, World War 2 Memorial, and a 95-Bell Carillon.
+In this 11-acre park, you can experience Tennessee history with a 200-foot granite map of the state, a World War 2 Memorial, and a 95-bell Carillon.

 - Visit a brewery or distillery.
 Nashville is brimming with local brews.
 Some favorites are Ole Smoky Distillery, Jack Daniels Distillery, and Nelson’s Green Brier Distillery.